etnichols/etnichols.github.io/data/blog/lead-to-read.md

 Note that developers can still manually build Gatsby sites from the CLI (`gatsby build`) and then use Firebase CLI (`firebase deploy`) to push it.

 But... that firebase hosting integration [was broken](https://streamable.com/xiuh1o) the week we performed the cutover to the new site, blocking our ability to get automatic site deployments after WP content changed (I had to manually build/push as described above).
-To the Gatsby support team's credit, they replied to my support ticket quickly and had the issue resolved <12 hours after my initial report.
+To the Gatsby support team's credit, they replied to my support ticket quickly and had the issue resolved less than 12 hours after my initial report.

 ### (Ugly) Hardcoding home page data